godot-dimensions/g4mf/specification/parts/asset.md

 This property is highly recommended to be set to a human-readable name of the application and any addons/plugins that were used to generate the file.
 It SHOULD also contain the version of the application and any addons/plugins, if possible.

+### Specification

+The `"specification"` property is a string that defines an optional link to the G4MF specification that the file adheres to.
+This property is optional and defaults to an empty string.

+This property is intended for informational purposes when manually inspecting a file, and SHOULD NOT be used by implementations for any functional purpose.
+A URI to a website is recommended, such as `"https://github.com/godot-dimensions/g4mf"`, but any string is allowed.

 ### Version

 The `"version"` property is a string that defines the version of the G4MF specification used to generate the file.